 Earlier this month, the European Court of Justice (CJEU) held in a ground-breaking decision that all performers, regardless of nationality, are entitled to equitable remuneration, without exception.

 In January 2019, Recorded Artists Actors Performers Ltd (RAAP) challenged the legality of the Irish copyright act regarding the distribution of the equitable remuneration in the Irish High Court, alleging that the Irish law was contrary to EU law.
 The case was referred to the European Court of Justice (CJEU), which oversees the implementation of EU law.
-On 8 September 2020, the CJEU confirmed that EU law gives all recording artists the right to a share of the payments generated when their music is played on radio or in public premises in the EU, thereby inviting the Irish legislator to rewrite its law.
+On 8 September 2020, the CJEU confirmed that EU law gives all performers the right to a share of the payments generated when their music is played on radio or in public premises in the EU, thereby effectively requiring the Irish legislator to rewrite its law.

 Background – what is equitable remuneration?

 Equitable remuneration is a sum paid by broadcasters and other users of sound recordings (like shops and pubs) to “performers, or to the producers of the [sound recordings], or to both” for their use of those recordings.
 In practice, collecting societies representing labels and/or performers collect the remuneration from broadcasters before distributing it to the stakeholders they represent.

 Equitable remuneration is a legal concept that derives from the 1961 Rome Convention.
 Upon its signing, the Rome Convention allowed a contracting state to declare that it would not apply the equitable remuneration system, entirely or in part, for certain uses, certain states or subject to certain reciprocity provisions.
 These are known as reservations.
 Other international treaties on copyright, including the WIPO Performers and Phonogram Treaty of 1996 (the WPPT), have since fine-tuned the concept.